 - Abstract

 - BACKGROUND: Neoadjuvant immunotherapy produces event-free survival advantage over adjuvant therapy for patients with surgically resectable macroscopic stage IIIB/C/D melanoma.
-Pathologic response, determined as % residual viable tumor (%RVT), provides critical prognostic information and informs management decisions.
+Pathological response, determined as percentage residual viable tumor (% RVT), provides critical prognostic information and informs management decisions.
 Here, we assessed accuracy of %RVT calculation when reduced tumor bed (TB) was examined and leverage these results proposing streamlined protocols for pathological examination.
-PATIENTS AND METHODS: Comprehensive histopathologic examination was performed on 134 patient specimens following neoadjuvant immunotherapy with ipilimumab and nivolumab.
-Impact on %RVT when evaluating less TB than recommended by initial International Neoadjuvant Melanoma Consortium (INMC) protocol was assessed.
-Firstly, %RVT of each case was recalculated using seven modified protocols and compared to %RVT obtained under INMC protocol.
-Next, a simulation study was performed recalculating %RVT by random sampling 50%, 33% and 25% of TB slides per specimen.
-RESULTS: There was excellent accuracy in %RVT (R(2)>0.97) for all the modified protocols and >90% accuracy in five protocols.
-Accuracy of major pathological response (MPR)/non-MPR and pathological response category classification was >96% in six protocols.
+PATIENTS AND METHODS: Comprehensive histopathological examination was carried out on 134 patient specimens after neoadjuvant immunotherapy with ipilimumab and nivolumab.
+Impact on %RVT when evaluating less TB than recommended by the initial International Neoadjuvant Melanoma Consortium (INMC) protocol was assessed.
+Firstly, % RVT of each case was recalculated using seven modified protocols and compared with % RVT obtained under INMC protocol.
+Next, a simulation study was carried out recalculating % RVT by random sampling 50%, 33%, and 25% of TB slides per specimen.
+RESULTS: There was excellent accuracy in %RVT (R(2) > 0.97) for all the modified protocols and >90% accuracy in five protocols.
+Accuracy of major pathological response (MPR)/non-MPR and pathological response category classification was ≥96% in six protocols.
 The decrease in average slides examined per specimen ranged from 9% to 58%.
-85%, 79% and 74% of simulations recalculating %RVT were within 5% of the INMC calculation when 50%, 33% and 25% of TB slides were examined, respectively.
+In total, 85%, 79%, and 74% of simulations recalculating %RVT were within 5% of the INMC calculation when 50%, 33%, and 25% of TB slides were examined, respectively.
 If TB slide examination is capped at 20, %RVT calculation remains 93% accurate.
 CONCLUSIONS: TB embedded for histopathological examination in neoadjuvant stage IIIB/C/D melanoma specimens can be reduced without significantly compromising accuracy of %RVT calculation.
-We recommend an updated pathological assessment protocol: lymph nodes < 3cm examined in entirety; macroscopically involved lymph nodes >3cm should have a modified examination protocol of at least a full cross-sectional transverse slice.
+We recommend an updated pathological assessment protocol: lymph nodes ≤3 cm examined in entirety; macroscopically involved lymph nodes >3 cm should have a modified examination protocol of at least a full cross-sectional transverse slice.
 Capping TB slides examined at 20 appears reasonable.
-This refined approach results in high accuracy and significant reduction in slides examined.
+This refined approach results in high accuracy and significant reduction in the slides examined.

 - Keywords